flexcompute/tidy3d/docs/source/howdoi.rst

    * - How do I...
      - Solution
-   * - Create a lossy material?
+   * - Create a lossy material (with a conductivity)?
      - ``td.Medium(permittivity=2.0, conductivity=1.0)``
    * - Create a material from n, k values at a given frequency?
      - ``td.Medium.from_nk(n=2.0, k=1.0, freq=200e12)``